RileyMajor/Talks/README.md

 You might even begin to like writing SQL.

 (This talk is geared to developers using Microsoft SQL Server, but many of its principles apply to any RDBMS.)

+### Refactoring Monolith Database Stored Procedures

+#### (SQLSaturday version)

+We get it.
+Move fast and break things.
+Just ship it!
+But what's left a giant stored procedure with cursors, temp tables, and mystery calculations.
+It's a big black box that nobody wants to touch.
+Let's fix that.
+We'll open the lid on an example monolith and do major surgery.
+What's left will perform better, be easier to understand, encourage code reuse, and be easier to test.

 ## Bio